kwaldenphd/python-structured-data/README.md

 `.info()` returns row numbers, the number of entries, column names, column data types, and the number of non-null values in each column.
 We can see from the `Non-Null Count` values that some columns do have null or missing values. `.info()` also tells us how much memory (RAM) is used to store this `DataFrame`.

-## Application

-Reuse your Q4 DataFrame, or load another data file as a DataFrame to use for this question.

-Write code accomplishes each of the following tasks.
-Your answer for these items should include a Python program + comments that document process and explain your code.
-- Shows the first five rows
-- Shows the last five rows
-- Checks the data types for each column
-- Returns a technical summary for the DataFrame

 ## Other Data Loading Challenges

 <table>